PlugFox/layer_link/README.md

 [WORKSHOP](https://dartpad.dev/workshops.html?webserver=https://raw.githubusercontent.com/PlugFox/layer_link/master/public)

+Workshop showing how to link two layers together.
+And attach an overlay entry to a specific widget, tracking its movements.

 Let's imagine you need to attach an overlay to a particular widget.
 The problem of drawing overlay entries at a specific coordinate doesn't look too hard.
 But it does.
 A particular layout can handle scrolling, transformation, repositioning, and other layout mutation.